-Rajput painting is originated from the Indian state of Rajasthan in late 16th and early 17th century.
+Rajput painting is originated from the Indian state of Rajasthan in the late 16th and early 17th century.
 The princely states of Rajasthan were ruled by Mughals.
 That is why most of the schools of Rajput Painting reflect resilient Mughal influence.

 Every Rajput kingdoms possessed a characteristic style.
 Though, resemblances and common features can be seen in the paintings of various territories.
 The dominance of Chaurapanchasika group style in Indian Rajasthani Paintings is also visible there.